pdemeulenaer/my-ds-documentation/docs/documentation/Azure.rst

 **Durability**: changes are permanent

+Problems solved by ACID:

+1. Hard to append data: appends will not fail due to conflict, even when writing from multiple sources simultaneously

+2. Modification of existing data difficult: upserts allow to apply updates and deletes as a simple atomic transaction

+3. Jobs failing mid-way: changes are not committed until a job has succeeded.
+Jobs either fail or succeed completely (atomicity)

+4. Real-time operations are hard: delta allows atomic micro-batch transaction processing in near real-time (within structured streaming).
+We can use both real-time and batch operations in the same set of delta lake tables

+5. Costly to keep historical data versions:

-How to build a database in DataBricks (based on a lecture from DataBricks):
+How to build a database in DataBricks (based on a lecture from DataBricks): time travel enabled on delta lake table using properties as atomicity, consistency and isolation of transactions

 .. sourcecode:: python